|Overall Rating||Loved it!|

 Uneven Terrain: The flex of the board and tech inside it makes it damp enough to hammer through shit and even the 151 isn’t that bucky in the uneven snow.
 However, it’s not fun to weave in and out of bumps.
 I’m ok with messy resort snow but it’s not good when it’s harder.

 Powder: So the extra camber doesn’t seem to affect the float as much as you would think and there is still a lot of rocker in the nose.
 Even though it’s centered on sidecut, there is still a 9.5″ difference between nose and tail and 4.75″ back on board with the 157 at a 23″ stance.
-The 151 I own has a set back of about 9.5″ on board set all the way back with a 21″ stance width and the same 9.5″ difference between nose and tail.
+The 151 I own has a set back of 4.75″ on board set all the way back with a 21″ stance width and the same 9.5″ difference between nose and tail.
 It used to have about an 8.75″ difference between nose and tail on board but for 2019 they added an extra insert to compensate for the extra camber so it has about the same directional float as the previous models.
 I personally like the Optimistic better than the 420 or 420 PH but that’s me.
 The modern camber profile is not super bowed out either so it’s not going to be quite a handicap for powder riding as I thought it might be.

 Buttering: It was almost do-able in the past but the little extra bit of camber

 Switch: There is a lot of nose going on so even though it’s centered on side cut it’s still super different.